shierve/nem-voting/readme.md

 The module exports two main classes: UnbroadcastedPoll and BroadcastedPoll.
 They represent polls that exist only locally and polls that exist in the blockchain, respectively.

-It also exports a PollConstants object with various usefull constants for voting.
+It also exports a PollConstants object with various usefull constants for voting and a PollIndex object for handling indexes other than the public one (public and private), along with some useful functions specified below.

 ### Creating and Broadcasting a Poll to the blockchain